34+ Creative Summer Fundraising Ideas

 20. Summer-Themed Bar Crawl

-Hikes or camping excursions are great ways to run an event with less upfront costs.
+Run an event with fewer upfront costs like hikes and camping excursions.
 Lead your group of participants on a guided tour and camp as a group at a public camping site.
 Ask event registrants to bring their own equipment and pay a registration fee.
-In exchange, provide an informative tour and things like goodie bags, event T-shirts, and dinner.
+In exchange, provide an informative tour and things like goodie bags, refreshments, event T-shirts, and dinner.

 22. Food and/or Drink Festival

-Host your own version of the famous wine, beer, and food festivals around the country.
+Host your version of the famous wine, beer, and food festivals that line the streets all around the country.
 Perhaps there’s a certain type of food or beverage your geographic area is known for that you could highlight.
-Coordinate with local restaurants, chefs, supermarkets, wineries, breweries, and beverage distributors for sponsorships and sell tickets in advance.
+Coordinate with local restaurants, chefs, supermarkets, wineries, breweries, and beverage distributors for corporate sponsorships and sell tickets in advance.

 Ask for donations from local artists and host an art walk or auction.
-Sell tickets for guests to come browse your exhibit.
+Sell tickets for guests to come and browse your exhibit.
 Artists who don’t want to donate their work may feature it for a showcase fee.
-You could also partner with a local food vendor, such as a food truck, to draw in and accommodate a larger crowd.
+You could also partner with a local food vendor or food truck to draw in and accommodate a larger crowd.

 24. Car Wash